The Cathartic Nature Of Music With JON TOOGOOD

 Following a tumultuous period of his life wrought with loss, sorrow and isolation, Toogood turned to his long-standing love of music, more for personal reasons than any other, and sat down to commit his feelings and fears to paper.
 These songs were originally never intended to be heard in the public domain but after letting close friends and representatives listen to his solo work Toogood was convinced to assemble his songs into an album so that the world could share in his triumph and tragedy.

 It was not a decision made lightly, but he relented on his initial misgivings and packaged the songs together to form Last Of The Lonely Gods, which was released last Friday.
-To celebrate the release Toogood is also headed to Australia this week for a run of solo shows starting at Mo's Desert Clubhouse this Thursday, November 11.
+To celebrate the release Toogood is also headed to Australia next month for a run of solo shows starting at Mo's Desert Clubhouse on Thursday, November 14.

 HEAVY caught up with Toogood for more details.